kkumer/gepard/docs/source/quickstart.rst

 Quickstart
 ##########

-To use Gepard it is essential to understand the four main code objects:
+To use Gepard it is essential to understand the three main code objects:

 #. ``DataPoint`` contains information about kinematics and, possibly,
    about particular measurement perfomed at that kinematics

-#. ``Model`` contains information about hadronic structure, i. e., GPDs
-   and elastic form factors.

-#. ``Theory``, when combined with a particular model,
-   contains information on how to calculate observables for given data point.
+#. ``Theory``, contains information on how to calculate observables for
+   given data point, which includes information about hadronic structure,
+   i. e., GPDs and electromagnetic form factors

 #. ``Fitter`` contains information on how to fit model to the set of
    data points.